Raikir-i-sh/Shogun2X/README.md

 there.
 Also, Yari-Wall formation can be used by most spear units now.
 The best thing about Darthmod is AI and No AI cheating (when AI create a full stack of units out of thin air just coz you're playing at "legendary" difficulty) so I haven't changed anything for that.
+Also, Use "Stronghold of the Samurai" map mod from steam workshop for best experience.
+For the amount of unit variety from mods above, a Damn good looking castle would be more fun to conquer,aye?